 1 Teaspoon Vanilla Extract

-Preheat your oven to 350 degrees and line 12 standard muffin tins with cupcake papers.
+Preheat your oven to 350 degrees and line 28 – 30 standard cupcake tins with papers.
+Alternatively, if you’d like to make a layer cake, lightly grease 2 9-inch round cake pans.

 In a large bowl, whisk together the cake flour, potato starch, baking powder and soda, salt, and turmeric, fluffing up the dry goods and thoroughly combining them all.
 Once the mixture is homogeneous, set aside.

 While the mashed potatoes are still warm, mix in the melted margarine.
 To get the potatoes silky-smooth and perfectly lump-free, toss them into your stand mixer and beat them mercilessly with the whisk attachment.
 Continue stirring while adding in the oil, sugar, and vanilla.

 Separately, combine the non-dairy milk and vinegar.
 Scrape down the sides of the bowl to make sure that everything is getting incorporated.
 Add half of the dry mixture into the stand mixer, along with half of the liquid.
 Start the machine in a low speed, and stir until mostly smooth.
 Finally introduce the remaining dry and wet ingredients, and mix just until the batter comes together with only a few lumps remaining.
 Be careful not to over-mix.

 Fill the cupcake papers about 2/3rd of the way full and ease the pans into the center of your preheated oven.
 Bake for 15 – 18 minutes.
 If preparing cake layers, divide the batter equally between your two pans, and bake for 25 – 30 minutes.
 Bake until lightly golden on top, and a toothpick inserted into the centers pulls out cleanly.
 Let cool completely before frosting.